karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 Once you have done this, you can create the desktop app as normal:

-6. three dots menu -> More Tools -> Create Shortcut
+6. Click on the three dots menu > More Tools > Create Shortcut
    <img src="gsuite-google-calendar-chrome-desktop-app-shortcut-create-shortcut.png" alt="" /><br /><br />
 7. Check "Open as window" and select "Create"
    <img src="gsuite-google-calendar-chrome-desktop-app-shortcut-create-shortcut-window.png" alt="" /><br /><br />